reneczka/ai-interview-chatbot/README.md

 - **Advanced Interview Scenarios**: Add different types of interview scenarios (e.g., behavioral, problem-solving).
 - **User Management**: Implement user authentication and management features.

-## All Done!

-You're good to go!
-This project offers an interactive experience for job candidates and can be expanded in the future to incorporate more features, such as integration with other job boards.